View Menu

 Units of Measurement: Pixels, Inches, and Centimeters

-This set of three checkboxes define which units of measurement paint.net will use.
+This set of three checkboxes define which units of measurement Paint.NET will use.

-The units define how image coordinates are presented in various areas of the user interface (including the and the
+The units define how image coordinates are presented in various areas of the user interface (including the

 The default unit of measurement is pixels (as shown).
 If inches or centimeters are selected, extra calculations are performed to convert pixel measurements into inches and centimeters.
-These calculations are based off the image's DPI settings, which can be adjusted in the dialog.

 The units of measurement can also be set via the